holgerroth/NVFlare/research/auto-fl-research/templates/mutation_report.md

 ## Run analysis

 The calibration result favors the existing FedAvgM path.
 The first LR sweep suggests the best region is below `server_lr=2.0` at fixed `server_momentum=0.4`, and the first momentum probe improved further by lowering momentum to `0.2`.
-Two consecutive same-budget momentum batches failed to improve after that point, so local jitter should pause for the literature loop.
-FedAdam is currently unsafe at the tested server learning rate because it produced NaN model diffs.
+Two consecutive same-budget momentum batches failed to improve after that point, and the first literature candidates did not improve.
+FedLC came close but did not justify a new client loss path.
+FedAdam is currently unsafe or ineffective at tested settings.
 The shared-memory validation crash at candidate width 4 is a resource-contention signal, so subsequent batches should use `PARALLEL_CANDIDATES=2`.
 Parallel run launches should also set unique pycache prefixes to avoid validator races.

 ## Contract check

 - No FL protocol fields were changed.
-- FedLC is client-local loss calibration only; it does not alter FLModel params, metadata, aggregation keys, or evaluation.
 - All completed candidates used `--cross_site_eval`, `--num_rounds 20`, `--model_arch moderate_cnn`, `--max_model_params 5000000`, and `--final_eval_clients site-1`.
 - DIFF upload, `NUM_STEPS_CURRENT_ROUND`, and strict state-dict loading remain governed by the existing validated code.